-The average 8.0 lb healthy adult dog requires 294.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 147-442 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 8360676] provides 297.5 Calories which is enough for a daily meal.
+The average 65.0 lb healthy adult dog requires 1594.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 797-2391 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 9501921] provides 26870.1 Calories which is enough for three weeks.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
+Changes in sexual status can affect needs/recipes.